 1. Introduction

 Migraine ranks among the most prevalent and disabling neurological conditions globally, imposing a substantial burden on individuals, healthcare systems, and economies.
 According to the Global Burden of Disease Study, migraine affects approximately one billion individuals worldwide and constitutes the second leading cause of years lived with disability (GBD 2016 Headache Collaborators, 2018).
 Epidemiological surveys have consistently demonstrated that migraine disproportionately affects women of reproductive age, with a lifetime prevalence approximately three times greater than in men (Stovner et al., 2007).
-The disorder is characterised by recurrent, debilitating attacks of moderate-to-severe head pain, typically unilateral and pulsating in quality, and frequently accompanied by nausea, vomiting, photophobia, and phonophobia (Headache Classification Committee of the International Headache Society [IHS], 2018).
+The disorder is characterized by recurrent, debilitating attacks of moderate-to-severe head pain, typically unilateral and pulsating in quality, and frequently accompanied by nausea, vomiting, photophobia, and phonophobia (Headache Classification Committee of the International Headache Society [IHS], 2018).
 Approximately one-third of migraineurs experience aura—transient neurological symptoms, most commonly visual disturbances, that precede the headache phase—adding further complexity to the clinical presentation and pathophysiological understanding of this disorder.

 The pathophysiology of migraine involves an intricate interplay of central and peripheral neurological mechanisms, including cortical spreading depression, trigemirovascular activation, neuroinflammation, and sensitisation of pain pathways (Goadsby et al., 2017).
 The neuropeptide calcitonin gene-related peptide (CGRP) has emerged as a critical mediator of migraine pain, with its release from trigeminal nerve terminals driving vasodilatation and neurogenic inflammation (Edvinsson et al., 2018).
 Despite these advances in mechanistic understanding, the management of migraine remains challenging.
 Current pharmacological strategies encompass both acute (abortive) treatments, such as triptans, non-steroidal anti-inflammatory drugs (NSAIDs), and ergotamine derivatives, and preventive therapies, including beta-blockers, anticonvulsants, antidepressants, and monoclonal antibodies targeting CGRP or its receptor (Holland et al., 2012).
 However, a considerable proportion of patients derive insufficient benefit from these agents, experience unacceptable adverse effects, or have contraindications that preclude their use.
 Moreover, issues of medication overuse headache and access to novel biologics in resource-limited settings further compound the therapeutic challenge.